Thai Vek by Source Genetics: A Comprehensive Strain Guide - Blog - JointCommerce

 Thai Vek’s indica and sativa heritage translates to vigorous vegetative growth and manageable flowering times, making it a good fit for indoor and greenhouse environments.
 Indoors, plan for 8 to 10 weeks of flowering measured from the flip to a 12-hour photoperiod.
 Outdoors, harvest will generally fall from late September to mid-October in temperate zones, depending on latitude and phenotype.
 A phenotype hunt from seed is recommended on the first run to select for structure and finishing speed that match your space.

 For propagation, germinate in a stable 22 to 25 Celsius environment with media moisture near field capacity, not saturation.
 Seedlings thrive at 300 to 500 micromoles per square meter per second of light with a daily light integral around 15 to 20 mol per square meter.
 Keep early-stage VPD near 0.8 to 1.0 kilopascals to encourage steady transpiration without stress.
-Rooted clones generally establish in 7 to 12 days under similar conditions.
+Rooted clones generally establish in 7 to 12 days und

 0 comments